Stephen B. Streater

 Stephen Bernard Streater (born 1965) is a British technology entrepreneur.

 Career

-Streater was born in Boston Lying-In Hospital, Massachusetts, United States.
-He achieved a degree in mathematics from Trinity College, Cambridge and then began a PhD on artificial pattern recognition in the physics department at King's College London.

 In 1990, he co-founded Eidos, a company specialising in video compression and non-linear editing systems, particularly for computers running the RISC OS operating system.
-He later sold and left Eidos, which had moved into the computer games market, and founded Blackbird in 2000, where he was the company's R&D Director.
+He later sold and left Eidos, which had moved into the computer games market.

-On 21 July 2011, Streater was honoured by the University of Bedfordshire with a Doctor of Science degree in recognition of "outstanding contribution to the development of computer technologies."

 Personal life

-Streater is married to Victoria Jane (née Fantl) and has three daughters (Sophie, Juliette and Emily).
-He has a sister (Catherine) and a brother (Alexander).
-His hobbies include playing classical chamber and orchestral music, Go, new technology, and making videos.
+Streater is married to Victoria Jane (née Fantl) and has three daughters.
 Streater's father, Ray Streater, is a professor of mathematics at King's College London.